UK Rampage (1993)

-UK Rampage 1993 was the fourth and final UK Rampage event produced by the World Wrestling Federation (WWF).
-It took place on 11 April 1993 from the Sheffield Arena in Sheffield, England and aired live on Sky Sports.
+The 1993 UK Rampage was a televised event produced by the World Wrestling Federation (WWF) as part of the WWF European spring tour of 1993.
+Of the eleven events taking place in the UK, the event on 11 April 1993 from the Sheffield Arena in Sheffield, England was aired live on Sky Sports and is what this article is about.
+It was the third and final UK Rampage named event.
 On February 5, 2018 UK Rampage 1993 became available on the WWE Network.

 Event

 The event started with Lord Alfred Hayes introducing Bobby Heenan and their newest broadcast partner Jim Ross.

 During the opening match, Fatu beat Brian Knobbs after a kick to the face in the corner, Fatu then cover with Afa holding Fatu’s foot for additional leverage.

 Doink the Clown is then interviewed backstage by Alfred Hayes, who says he is happy that UK fans appreciate him.
 He goes on to insult Kamala and discuss how Crush saw double when the other Doink came out from under the ring at WrestleMania IX, before coming out to the ring for his match.
 Kamala was able to avoid Doink coming off the top, and hit him with the splash, however Kamala didn’t understand that Doink needed to be on his back to get a pin, which gave Doink a chance to recover.
 He utilized this opportunity to recover and when Kamala was arguing with the referee, Doink rolled up Kamala for the pinfall victory, using the tights for leverage.

 While Samu made his way to the ring, Mr. Perfect was interviewed by Hayes backstage.
 Perfect stated although he was still seeing double from Lex Luger at WrestleMania IX, he had no doubt he could defeat Samu.
 After Samu attempted to hit the headbutt from the top rope, Perfect hit the Perfectplex for the victory.

 The next match saw Bob Backlund defeat Damien Demento.
 As Demento went for a clothesline, Backlund ducked, and was able to pin Demento with a roll up and a backwards bridge for leverage.